SpaceMonkey-MH/Unnamed_Project/Notes.md

 	the label is a child of the enemy/player node.
 Maybe I could circonvate (?) this by adding an obligatory animation at death.
 Nah, this is not it, the character can still be damaged after being dead, I need to deactivate it somehow.
+	Need to also stop the health from going under 0, should be fixed by making the character un-affected by environment.
+	There is still the option of not making the label a child of the character, but that won't leave an easy possibility for the death animation, apart from creating a new sprite on the location, but then it wouldn't move.
+Idk.
+	I need to find a way to make the deactivate_node() function do its thing inside the class script and not the extended scripts.
+	What I have done currently, is that the enemy's hitbox is disabled when it dies, so it falls through the map.
+	I kinda like it.
+It raises the issue of the z axis for the enemies: currently, they are at the front, so we can see them when they fall; if I was to put them in the back, we wouldn't I think see them through the ground, that would require a script to change the z order during runtime.
+I don't know what is best.